How to Digitally Enable Customer-Focused Supply Chain Management

 Since 2015, Pfizer has been making rapid progress in the digital transformation of the supply chain as well.
-The company has already in shipments within their intercompany supply chain, and achieved faster issue resolution, fewer escalations and delays.
+The company has already succeeded in gaining real-time visibility in shipments within their intercompany supply chain, and achieved faster issue resolution, fewer escalations and delays.

 Amazon, P&G, Apple, Colgate and 3M are several other major digital supply chain examples, who can be called “Digital Champions” in PwC terms.
 Digital Champions, who have already digitized parts of their chains, are now looking beyond merely optimizing the low value, resource-heavy SCM (Supply Chain Management) processes.
 They are rushing to create an integrated Customer Solutions ecosystems – a new business realm that enables easy access to customer insights, seamless delivery of tailored solutions and services to their customers, and additional value generation at all stages of the supply chain.

-This new Supply Chain 4.0. places the customer needs and demands – the most pressing challenge for surveyed by Deloitte and MHI – under a spotlight.
+This new Supply Chain 4.0. places the customer needs and demands – the most pressing challenge for 73% of manufacturing and supply chain leaders surveyed by Deloitte and MHI – under a spotlight.
 While, at the same time, enables businesses to act upon those needs whenever they may arise.

 How a Digital Supply Chain Differs from Traditional Supply Chains